geeogi/async-python-lambda-template/README.md

 ## Develop

-Update the existing scripts or add additional scripts to fit your requirements.
-Use the aiohttp and aiobotocore clients to perform concurrent I/O with `asyncio.gather`, `asyncio.as_completed` and async/await syntax.
+Keep the existing scripts, update them or add additional scripts – it's up to you.

 ## Run the tests